 The Crop tool is used to crop and resize the entire image.
-Unlike the non-destructive Crop tool in Develop and Effects, Resize's Crop tool removes any pixels outside a crop box and changes the canvas size at the same time.
+Resize's Crop tool is destructive: it removes any pixels outside a crop box and changes the canvas size at the same time.

-To crop the image, select the Crop Tool from the tool well.
+To crop the image, select the Crop tool.
 Then adjust the corner handles of the crop tool overlay.
 The area outside the crop box appears darkened for guidance.
 You can resize and move the image inside the crop box.
-When you are satisfied with your settings, press the Apply button in the Tool Options Bar or press enter.
+When you are satisfied, press the Apply button in the tool options bar or press Enter.